Posted on June 18 2013 by Nathanial Rumphol-Janc

 Of course, this over simplifies Zelda’s role and achievements throughout the series, so don’t take any of that as an open-ended complaint.
 Rather, we as fans simply want to see her star in a game.
 The nice part is that there is already a set time period where it makes complete sense to have a game starring Zelda, because Link is otherwise disposed.
 That would be the seven years Link is asleep during Ocarina of Time.

 Now, at the heart of all of this someone may argue that feminism is present, and that Zelda during those 7 years really becomes a male-like character in Sheik and thus it defeats the purpose of a female protagonist.
 This is where I quickly remind folks that this isn’t about Feminism at all.
-This is about further growing and understanding the character for whom this series is named.
+This is about further growing and understanding the character for whom this series

 Often times, we are left wondering about Zelda’s true importance.
 She can’t ever seem to protect herself or her people, which I argue makes her a terrible protector of the Triforce.
 I mean, how can you be tasked to keep something safe when you can’t keep yourself safe?
 That, above all else, is why this needs to happen.